Language and gender: Verbal aggression

 Aggression can be defined by its three intersecting counterparts: indirect, relational and social.
 Indirect aggression occurs when the victim is attacked through covert and concealed attempts to cause social suffering.
 Examples are gossiping, exclusion or ignoring of the victim.
 Relational aggression, while similar to indirect, is more resolute in its intentions.
-It can be a threat to terminate a friendship or spreading false rumors.
+It can be a threat to terminate a friendship or spread false rumors.
 The third type of aggression, social aggression, "is directed toward damaging another's self-esteem, social status, or both, and may take direct forms such as verbal rejection, negative facial expressions or body movements, or more indirect forms such as slanderous rumors or social exclusion."
 This third type has become more common in adolescent, both male and female, behavior.

-Dr. M.K.
-Underwood, leading researcher in child clinical psychology and developmental psychology, began using the term social aggression in several of her experiments.
+Dr. M. K. Underwood, leading researcher in child clinical psychology and developmental psychology, began using the term social aggression in several of her experiments.
 In one study, Underwood followed 250 third-graders and their families in order to understand how anger is communicated in relationships, especially in face-to-face and behind-the-back situations.
 It was found that technology and electronic communication has become a key factor in social aggression.
 This discovery has been termed cyber-bullying.
 In another experiment, social aggression was used to see if verbal and nonverbal behaviors contributed to a person's social value.
 It was found that those who communicated nonverbal signals were seen as angry and annoyed by their peers.
 In a third study, the experimenters determined that while socially aggressive students were vastly disliked, they were alleged to be the popular kids and had the highest marked social status.
 Most research has been based on teacher assessments, case studies and surveys.

 For years, all research on aggression focused primarily on males because it was believed females were non-confrontational.
 Recently however, people have realized that while "boys tend to be more overtly and physically aggressive, girls are more indirectly, socially, and relationally aggressive."
 In a study done measuring cartoon character's aggressive acts on television, these statistics were found: